realistis/App-Inventor-Extension-to-Godot-Android-Module/README.md

 SDK, NDK and Godot evolve, you might need to upgrade/downgrade NDK and SDK to make it work (yep).

-Easiest way to get the right source with the right Godot editor (mandatory) is to download the latest Godot editor + templates from, for example, https://downloads.tuxfamily.org/godotengine/3.1/beta3/, clone https://github.com/godotengine/godot, get the right commit by reading the [README file](https://downloads.tuxfamily.org/godotengine/3.1/beta3/README.txt), and checkout at this point (for instance Github Desktop >  Repository > Open in command prompt) `git checkout -b 31b3 a8510331c0115eeee2d6ac0a4acbeb5d4df833b3`.
+Easiest way to get the right source with the right Godot editor (mandatory) is to use releases (see below).
+But you might have only 1 or 2 per year, so I start with latest beta.

+To download the latest Godot editor + templates from, for example, https://downloads.tuxfamily.org/godotengine/3.1/beta3/, clone https://github.com/godotengine/godot, get the right commit by reading the [README file](https://downloads.tuxfamily.org/godotengine/3.1/beta3/README.txt), and checkout at this point (for instance Github Desktop >  Repository > Open in command prompt) `git checkout -b 31b3 a8510331c0115eeee2d6ac0a4acbeb5d4df833b3`.
 Now your local copy is at the branch used to compile the beta.

 You could also get the same version if you pull your local copy, then download nightly build from https://hugo.pro/projects/godot-builds/.
-You might get slight changes though (since it's built once a day and you pull at a different time).
+You might get slight changes though (since it's built once a day and you pull at a different time), so your module might not work.

-For release versions, it's easier, simply download source from https://github.com/godotengine/godot/releases and built editor and templates from the provided link.
+As stated, for release versions, it's easier, simply download source from https://github.com/godotengine/godot/releases and download already built editor and templates from the provided link.

 No you have Godot source, built templates and editor versions right.